Last update 17 October 2017

-Many cosmetics contain chemicals derived from natural sources such as plants and minerals.
-These cosmetics are often marketed as 'natural', 'organic' or 'pure'.
+Many products have ingredients (chemicals) derived from natural sources such as plants and minerals.
+These products are often marketed as 'natural', 'organic' or 'pure'.

-Not all chemicals from natural sources meet the definition of a 'naturally-occurring chemical' in the Industrial Chemicals (Notification and Assessment) Act 1989 (ICNA Act).
+Not all chemicals from natural sources meet the definition of a 'naturally-occurring chemical'.

-If a chemical in your cosmetic does not meet the definition, it is considered to be an industrial chemical.
+If a chemical in your product does not meet the naturally occurring chemical definition, it is a relevant industrial chemical.

-If you want to manufacture and/or import an industrial chemical, or a product containing industrial chemicals, for commercial purposes you will need to register your business with NICNAS.
+If you want to manufacture and/or import a relevant industrial chemical or a product containing relevant industrial chemicals, for commercial purposes, you will need to register your business with us.

 Has any processing occurred?

-Some chemicals in cosmetics can be obtained from nature without any processing at all, such as minerals and animal milk.
-Such ingredients comply with the definition of a 'naturally-occurring chemical'.
+Some chemicals can be obtained from nature without any processing, such as minerals and animal milk.
+These ingredients meet the definition of a 'naturally-occurring chemical'.

-However most chemicals derived from nature require some type of processing before they can be used in a cosmetic product.
-To determine whether the chemicals in your cosmetic still meet the definition of a 'naturally-occurring chemical', you need to consider:
+Most chemicals derived from nature, however, need some type of processing before they can be used in a product.

 - the process involved in deriving or extracting it, and